 In comparison with the other vehicle drives such as the front wheel drive and four-wheel drive, this configuration is simple from design and packaging point of view.
 In addition, many engineers believe that RWD arrangement is more suitable for performance vehicles which employ engines of high power output.

 According to the position of engine and gearbox, RWD layout can have the following arrangements:

 - Front mounted engine with rear wheel drive

 - Rear mounted engine with rear wheel drive

-Among the above-mentioned arrangements, 'front mounted engine with rear-wheel drive' is the most popular in the automotive industry.
+Among the above-mentioned arrangements, ‘front mounted engine with rear-wheel drive’ is the most popular in the automotive industry.
 There are two main reasons for this.
-Firstly, mounting engine at front of the vehicle simplifies the layout by leaving ample space for other systems.
+Firstly, mounting the engine in front of the vehicle simplifies the layout by leaving ample space for other systems.
 Secondly, it helps to achieve better weight distribution (heavy engine at one end while other heavy components at another end) of the vehicle.